ATNF/askapsoft/Code/Doc/user/current/doc/platform/comm_archive.rst

 	module load ashell

-You can add this to .bashrc for automatic loading; see the section "Setting up your account" in the :doc:`processing` documentation page.
+You can add this to your ~/.bashrc file for automatic loading; see the section "Setting up your account" in the :doc:`processing` documentation page.
 Once loaded you can start the interface with::

 	ashell.py